-When remodeling an older condo unit we encounter many of the same problems as we do when we remodel an older home--only smaller and bigger.
-What I mean is, the space is usually smaller.
+When working in an older condominium home during a condo renovation we encounter many of the same problems we find when remodeling an older single family home--only smaller and bigger.
+What we mean is, condo space is usually smaller.
 So the problems feel bigger.
 The aesthetic absences or spatial limitations are felt more intensely because you can't get away from them.
-So, if the kitchen is too small.
-Too bad.
-Well... not really.

-What can we do?
+What can be done if the space is too small?
 There is no possibility of building an addition to gain the needed space.
 We can, however, be very clever about maximizing the space we have.
-With a well thought out interior design plan and detailed craftsmanship we can overcome the most vexing limitations.
+With a well thought out architectural design plan and detailed craftsmanship we can overcome the most vexing limitations.
 We can take a space that is kind of dingy and transform it into something really special.

-The partition wall that separated the kitchen and dining areas has been deleted.
-Now the two rooms merge in a visually pleasing way.
-The detailing continues in the adjacent living room with crown moldings and trim around all the windows.
+The architectural detailing of the kitchen and dining areas continues in the adjacent living room with crown moldings and trim around all the windows. (see photo below)